+- Tetanus, Diphtheria Pertussis (Tdap)

-- Tetanus-Diphtheria (within 10 years of matriculation date) - Oral Trivalent Polio or Inactivated Polio Vaccine- IPV (at anytime in the past) - Measles-Mumps-Rubella (since 1980) - Hepatitis B - PPD-TB Skin Test (within 1 year of matriculation date, must be renewed annually) - Tine Test is not sufficient. - Varicella Titer- may be required for some programs.
+- Polio Vaccine (at anytime in the past)

+- Measles-Mumps-Rubella (since 1980)

+- Hepatitis B Series

+- PPD-TB Skin Test (within 1 year of matriculation date, must be renewed annually) Tine Test is not sufficient.

+- Varicella titer may be required for some programs.